thycotic/ss-docs/directory-services/active-directory/set-up-adfs-for-saml/index.md

    * A primary token-encrypting certificate is published in federation metadata for use by trusted claims providers.

-   * Information Card signing and service communications certificates are always primary.
+   * Information card signing and service communications certificates are always primary.